rcbops/alamo-builder/README.md

 DESCRIPTION
 ===========

-Rackstack builds an iso that installs multinode openstack clusters.
+alamo-builder builds an iso that installs multinode openstack clusters.

 USING
 =====